developers-ubonu/fintrack/docs/fintrack/UC-JP/README.md

 - Expense data is available

 **Functional Steps (Happy Path):**
-1. When entering a new expense, system provides option to associate with a job
+1. When entering a new expense (or reviewing unassociated ones), system provides an efficient option to associate with a job.
-2. System displays list of jobs for selection (with search/filter capability)
+2. System displays list of jobs for selection (with effective search/filter/suggestion capability).
-3. Business owner selects the appropriate job
+3. Business owner quickly selects the appropriate job.
-4. System creates association between expense and selected job
+4. System creates association between expense and selected job.
-5. System updates job profitability calculations to include the new expense
+5. System updates job profitability calculations to include the new expense.

 **Inputs:**
 - Expense details (amount, date, category, etc.)